absoludity/blog/content/post/united-nations-transparency-protocol-part-1.md

 -  the use of JSON-LD does take more time for **developers of a specific credential type** to create and understand the role of the context and JSON-LD specific information (than it would to just created a JSON format themselves).
 So, for example, we have spent quite a lot of time refactoring earlier versions of the few UNTP credential types (the DigitalProductPassport or the DigitalConformanceCredential, for example) so that they are valid JSON-LD.

 But the other side of that is, in my opinion, that:
 - **this added complexity is not exposed to the developers (or users) who are using those document formats** (such as those publishing their own credentials or viewing or verifying the credentials of others).
-Instead, they simply benefit from the extra work that has been done behind the scenes to enable unique, well-defined information that can be collected across the web, understood consistently by both humans and computers and transformed into a graph of information for further processing.
+Instead, they simply benefit from the extra work that has been done behind the scenes that **enables unique, well-defined information that can be collected across the web, understood consistently by both humans and computers and transformed into a graph of information** for further insights and processing.

+I'll demonstrate the benefit of this graph of collected data and the inferences we can build upon it in the next post.

 ## Decentralized Identifiers